saitohirga/WSJT-X/Darwin/ReadMe.txt

 --- John G4KLA     (g4kla@rmnjmn.co.uk)

-Addendum:  Information about sysctl.conf and multiple instances of WSJT-X.
+Addendum:  Information about com.wsjtx.sysctl.plist and multiple instances of WSJT-X.

 WSJT-X makes use of a block of memory which is shared between different parts of the code.
 The normal allocation of shared memory on a Mac is insufficient and this has to be increased.
-The sysctl.conf file is used for this purpose.
-You can use a Mac editor to examine sysctl.conf.
+The com.wsjtx.sysctl.plist file is used for this purpose.
+You can use a Mac editor to examine the file.
 (Do not use another editor - the file would probably be corrupted.)

 It is possible to run two instances of WSJT-X simultaneously.
 See "Section 16.2 Frequently asked Questions" in the User Guide.
-If you wish to run more than two instances simultaneously, the shmall parameter in the sysctl.conf file needs to be modified as follows.
+If you wish to run more than two instances simultaneously, the shmall parameter in the com.wsjtx.sysctl.plist file needs to be modified as follows.

 The shmall parameter determines the amount of shared memory which is allocated in 4096 byte pages with 50MB (52428800) required for each instance.
 The shmall parameter is calculated as:
 (n * 52428800)/4096  where 'n' is the number of instances required to run simultaneously.
-If you are using an Intel Mac, modify the shmall parameter in the sysctl.conf file using a Mac editor and then install in the /etc directory using the installation procedure described above for an Intel Mac.
 Remember to reboot your Mac afterwards.

-If you are using an M1 Mac, then simply issue the sudo sysctl -w kern.sysv.shmall=xxx command where xxx is the new value of shmall that is required.

 Note that the shmmax parameter remains unchanged.
 This is the maximum amount of shared memory that any one instance is allowed to request from the total shared memory allocation and should not